vasudevapitta/gross-profit-mvc-js/README.md

 - Enter your cost price of the product
 - Enter the desired profit margin percentage at which you want to sell the product
-- Hit enter or click Calculate & Boom - get your selling price of your product
+- Hit enter or click Calculate & get the selling price of your product

 ## How did I code this app?